tuoharju/Documents/SecurityPolicy.md

 ### Postituspalvelu Navakka

 We are using [Postituspalvelu Navakka](http://www.postituspalvelunavakka.fi/) to send letters by post.
 We have signed a Data Processing Agreement with them.

+### Postmark

+We have signed a Data Processing Addendum with Postmark.
+For more information on Postmark's EU Data Protection policy, see https://postmarkapp.com/eu-privacy

 ### SendinBlue